Wake Forest Power

 Find out how Wake Forest Power keeps your energy flowing safely and reliably - and how you can help.
 Learn about tree trimming, landscaping around electric equipment, power surges, energy theft, and much more.

 Learn about the operations of the Town of Wake Forest and related organizations during severe weather events.
-Announcements about town services during severe weather events are made on our Severe Weather Updates page, in town news releases, on Facebook, and on Wake Forest TV 10.
+Announcements about town services during severe weather events are made on our Severe Weather Updates page, in town news releases, and on Facebook.

 Automated Meter Reading, or AMR, is a state-of-the-art technology that will enable the Town of Wake Forest to read your electric meter remotely without having to physically visit and manually read your electric meter.
 By deploying AMR technology, Wake Forest will be able to provide its electricity customers with more frequent, timely and accurate electric meter readings without the need for meter readers to come to your property leading to greater accuracy on your monthly bill.